 CS Lewis gets at this very thing in Mere Christianity:

 If we have set our course and aim at anything other than God as our greatest and highest identity, we miss the mark and will be forever separated from God because of it.
-When we miss the mark, we end up disconnected from God, isolated, disintegrated into the things we have been aiming at.
+When we miss the mark, we end up disconnected from God, isolated, disintegrated into the things we have have valued most, and those things consume us.

 Addiction is a good example of how this works on a much faster basis.
 An addict becomes consumed by his desire for the drug to which he is addicted.
 Heroin addicts will forgo just about anything to get heroin.
 Heroin addicts won’t eat.
 They will jeopardize the welfare of their children.
 They lose their careers.
 The addiction swallows them up.
 The addict loses his identity to the addiction.